spokestack/spokestack.io/content/docs/React Native/getting-started.md

 Call `Spokestack.start()` to begin listening for speech. `Spokestack.stop()` will stop listening completely.

-To manually start speech recognition, without waiting for activation from a wakeword or voice trigger, call `Spokestack.activate()` after calling `Spokestack.start()`.
+To manually start speech recognition, without waiting for activation from a wake word or voice trigger, call `Spokestack.activate()` after calling `Spokestack.start()`.

 Call `Spokestack.deactivate()` to stop speech recognition.
-The speech pipeline will continue listening for a wakeword or voice trigger, if applicable.
+The speech pipeline will continue listening for a wake word or voice trigger, if applicable.

 ```javascript
 // Start and stop the speech pipeline.
 All methods can be called repeatedly.